Giving customers confidence their branding will come out as expected on their custom swag.

 If we enabled a self-serve color matching feature, then sales reps would be able to spend less time helping customers with color matching and post-order error resolution.

-While an ideal user experience would be to allow the user to give us their custom colors in the format they have available, we needed to start with a limited scope to get initial learnings.
+Limited Scope: While an ideal user experience would be to allow the user to give us their custom colors in the format they have available, we needed to start with a limited scope to get initial learnings.
 After conferring with internal teams, we proceeded with Pantone matching as the starting point because we could more confidently guarantee an exact color match than we could with other color types, like CMYK and RGB.

 Usability testing was done to validate functionality and clarity of the high fidelity designs.
 While the process was easy for users looking to ensure a Pantone match, there were some tweaks needed to ensure maximum clarity and price transparency.